Chapter

 The appearance of the term “Knowledge

 Management” is a rather recent phenomenon.
-It appeared operationally
+It appeared

 1.3 THE STAGES OF KM DEVELOPMENT